jabemp/emp-auto-template/README.md

 To make network or site specific templates, please follow the following naming convention: `<network>_template.txt` or  `<sitename>_template.txt` Note: filenames must be all lower case.
 All templates should be stored in the `templates` folder.

 #### Add more technical media info properties
-See script `scripts/mediainfofuncs.sh` on how to extract more technical properties from the mediainfo report xml.
+See script `scripts/mediainfofuncs.sh` on how to extract more technical properties from the mediainfo report xml and assign them to global variables.

 #### Overriding functions
 Some functions in `corefuncs.sh` are encouraged to be overridden by a custom site config.
 These are: